provejs/express-form/README.md

 See [Validator.js](https://github.com/chriso/validator.js#sanitizers).

-## custom(function)
+## custom(func)

 You can define your own sanitizers.

-The only requirement for custom sanitizers are they must return a value.
+- func (Function): Your custom sanitizer method.
+Your sanitizer method should return a value.
+The function parameters are `value`, `source`, and `locals`.

 ```js
 var toFoobar = function(value, source, locals) {